Natpol50/GoL/Readme.md

 The goal of the project is to create a C++ implementation of the game of life, with two modes, CLI (for study) and GUI (for Xtreme gaming)

 We're ought to use SFML, multithrading and OOP.

+Files's been tested on linux machiens with different configurations, but not on windows nor mac